 2: The Runaround

 Add a runaround.
-This allows the locomotive run around cars in order to drop them off at both trailing and facing point spurs.
+This allows the locomotive to run around cars in order to pick up or drop off at both trailing and facing point spurs.
 For a stand-alone two-module layout the main tracks become spurs for the industries, staging and a lead track for sorting.
+Make sure to leave enough room for at least a locomotive, or a locomotive and one or two cars between the turnouts and the end of the modules.
 See below for dealing with cross-overs between mainlines for T-Trak modules.

 3: Adding Spurs